Adult: (based on description of Indian specimens by Chaudhuri et al. (1992).

-Larva: a plumosus-type.
-No other information on larvae from India or the oriental region known.
+Fourth instar larva: a plumosus-type.
+No other information on larvae from India or the oriental region known, so information from African specimens:

 Cytology: Wülker et al. (2011) have given a description of the banding sequences of specimens tentatively described as C. pulcher from Kenya in Africa.

 Three polytene chromosomes with the modified thummi cytocomplex arm combination AE, CD, FEG.
-Centromeric bands not heterochromatic, nucleolus terminal in arm F, but nucleolus-like bodies at the ends of arms A, B, and G.
+Centromeric bands not heterochromatic, nucleolus terminal in arm F (quite unusual in Chironomus), but nucleolus-like bodies at the ends of arms A, B, and G.

 pulA1: 1 - 3, 8 - 6, 16d - 17, 11e - 9, 4ab, 5 - 4c, 16c - 12, 18 - 19